-The TIDD's revenues in the governmental fund amounted to \$1,965,996 while expenditures amounted to \$23,890.
-The major expenditures of the TIDD were administrative expenditures.
+The TIDD's revenues in the governmental fund amounted to \$1,816,786 while expenditures amounted to \$31,056.

-The TIDD's main sources of revenues for the fiscal year ended June 30, 2020 were gross receipts tax increment and ad valorem tax increment.
+The TIDD's main sources of revenues for the fiscal year ended June 30, 2022 were gross receipts tax increment and ad valorem tax increment.
 The Village of Taos Ski Valley, New Mexico has dedicated 75% of its gross receipts tax increment and the state of New Mexico dedicated 50% of the state's portion of gross receipts tax increment.
 The Village of Taos Ski Valley has dedicated 75% of its ad valorem tax increment and Taos County has dedicated 35% of its ad valorem tax increment.
 As this TIDD is relatively new, it is not possible at this time to determine what effect it will have on commercial activities within the Village of Taos Ski Valley Tax Increment Development District.